NeeyiOla/Waggle_PowerBI_Report/README.md

 - Visual appeal reflecting Waggle's branding

 # Data Structure

-In support of this project a data model has already been provided in a Power BI file, which the provided data model in Power BI includes:
+In support of this project a data model was already provided in a Power BI file by the former Business intelligence analyst which make the success of this project a step closer to the success of this project, the dataset for this project and how it been model to build a successful semantic data model is demostrated below.

+## Dataset

 #### FACT TABLE: